dhanfort/NASA-LURA-2019-dlbfortela/README.md

 ----------------------------------------------------------------
- This GitHub repository contains the R-scripts authored by Alyssa DeLattre (apprentice student) and Dr. Dhan Lord B. Fortela (faculty-mentor) for the LURA 2019-2020 Project sponsored by LaSPACE LSU Sub-award No.: PO-0000105697
+ This GitHub repository contains the R-scripts authored by Alyssa DeLattre (apprentice student) and Dr. Dhan Lord B. Fortela (faculty-mentor) for the LURA 2019-2020 Project sponsored by LaSPACE.
+ LSU Sub-award No.: PO-0000105697;
- Primary NASA Agreement No.: NNX15AH82H
+ Primary NASA Agreement No.: NNX15AH82H;
- LaSPACE - Louisiana Space Consortium: https://laspace.lsu.edu/about-us/
+ LaSPACE - Louisiana Space Consortium: https://laspace.lsu.edu/about-us/.

  This LURA project was conducted at the University of Louisiana at Lafayette Department of Chemical Engineering: https://chemical.louisiana.edu/